What we are doing

 - March 2018 – February 2021: continous clinical data collection

-- February 2020: planned publication of COPD and asthma adult national organisational report
+- March 2020: COPD and asthma adult organisational audit report publication

 The above timeline may be subject to change but we will keep you updated regarding any changes and provide additional timeline details as they are confirmed.

-All relevant secondary care providers in England and Wales, and Scotland from late 2018, are expected to participate.
+All relevant secondary care providers in England and Wales, are expected to participate.
 NACAP is included in the list of national audits for inclusion in trusts’ quality accounts, and is also included in the NHS Wales clinical audit and outcome review plan.